dannydaley/Portfolio-handlebars.js-/network.md

 -----------------------------------------------------------------

-'/newBlogPost' => POST
+### '/newBlogPost' => POST

 Adds new blog post data taken from the new post form in newPost.hbs to the blog table.
 User is taken to blog-db-done.hbs on completion.

-author is a string representing the author of the new post (read only)
+Author is a string representing the author of the new post (read only and hidden)

-title is a string representing the title of the new post.
+Title is a string representing the title of the new post.

-image is a file upload field that stores the image locally in 'public/images/uploads', the name and location of the image is then applied back to req.body.image and passed into the database query for storage.
+Image is a file upload input, the upload is processed and given a unique filename, the contents of the request.body.image field is then changed to a string representing the location of the image in the local files, which is then used to display the image.
+If field is left blank, the default image location string gets passed in.

-link is a string representing the link to working project (defaults to '#' if the field is left blank)
+Link is a string representing the link to working project (defaults to '#' if the field is left blank)

-date is a selectable date object to represent the date attached to the new blog post.
+Date is a string that represents the date of the post.
+This is applied automatically.

-content is a string that represents the main body of content for the blog post
+Content is a string that represents the main body of content for the blog post

+FORMAT (MULTIPART/FORM-DATA)
 //needs update
 FORMAT (URL ENCODED FORMAT) = "author=POST+AUTHOR&title=POST+TITLE+CONTENT&image=POST-IMAGE-LOCATION&link=POST-LINK&date=2021-12-02&content=POST+CONTENT+BODY"

 -----------------------------------------------------------------

-'/post-delete' => POST
+### '/post-delete' => POST

 Deletes the post that the "delete form" is attached to from the blog table, post title and tick box must be checked for delete to happen, User is taken to blog-db-done.hbs on completion